misspee007/scissor-app/README.md

-# Scissor App
+# SnipIt App

-Scissor App is a web application for URL shortening and analytics.
+SnipIt App is a web application for URL shortening and analytics.

 ## Features